Home

 Graphic EQ GEL

 Graphic Equalizer.
-I suspect this pedal was re-released as the GE-10 Equalizer in the 10-series.
+Re-released as the GE-10 Equalizer in the 10-series.

 Digital Modulation Delay DML